tataraba/musicbinder-azd/README.md

 You can build a beautiful web application using nothing more than Python, htmx, and TailwindCSS.
 Create dynamic pages using the power of Jinja templates and server-side rendering to create a Hypertext driven application.

+Also, it contains infrastructure files for easy deployment using Azure Developer CLI (`azd up`) and Azure App Services.
+No database needed!

 ## 🏁 Getting Started <a name = "getting_started"></a>

-This repository was prepared for a PyCon tutorial on how to create a python-backed frontend, featuring Jinja templates for HTML rendering, TailwindCSS for style, and htmx for pizzazz! 😎
+This repository was prepared for a [PyCon tutorial](https://youtu.be/YUoflPpVLjQ) on how to create a python-backed frontend, featuring Jinja templates for HTML rendering, TailwindCSS for style, and htmx for pizzazz! 😎

 The [tutorial](https://us.pycon.org/2023/schedule/presentation/151/) is scheduled for Wednesday, April 19th, 2023 from 9 - 12:30pm (Mountain Time).